hecrp/Persona-Chatting-Twitch-Bot/README.md

 # Persona Chatting Twitch Bot

 This personal project consists of a Twitch chatbot that uses AI language models (Claude and GPT) to interact with viewers in different personas.
+The bot can switch between different AI engines and personas, providing a unique and engaging experience for Twitch chat participants.

+For detailed documentation, please visit our [ReadTheDocs page](https://persona-chatting-twitch-bot.readthedocs.io).
 ## Features

 - Supports two AI engines: Claude and GPT.